Dentistry is a profession built on precision, care, and service. It is also, quite honestly, a high-pressure environment.

 A better choice might be soothing music or something more neutral and relaxing.
 The goal is not to turn your practice into a spa.
 The goal is simply to stop feeding the nervous system unnecessary tension.

-This is one of the most important ideas in the whole conversation.
+This is one of the most important ideas in this whole conversation.

 - Where am I at right now?